R&D of high-magnetic-field NMR systems at NIMS

 K. Hashi et al., Journal of Magnetic Resonance, 156(2), 2002, 318-321.

-・Development of a 930 MHz (21.9 T) High-Resolution NMR Magnet
+・930 MHz (21.9 T) High-Resolution NMR Magnet (2004)

-In 2004, a research team led by NIMS developed a high-resolution NMR magnet operating at 21.9 T—the highest magnetic field in the world at the time, corresponding to a proton resonance frequency of 930 MHz.
-By using Ti-doped Nb₃Sn wire with a tin concentration of 16 wt.%, which exceeds that of the inner coil wire used in the 920 MHz magnet, the critical current density was improved, making it possible to conduct the same current with a smaller cross-sectional area.
-As a result, the 930 MHz (21.9 T) magnetic field was achieved using the same operating current as the 920 MHz magnet.
-The successful development of this state-of-the-art superconducting NMR magnet in Japan, ahead of the rest of the world, contributed significantly to advances in protein structure and function analysis, as well as in materials research such as solid-state catalysts, at a time when the importance of cutting-edge measurement and analytical technologies and equipment was rapidly increasing.
+In 2004, a research team led by NIMS and Kobe Steel, Ltd. succeeded in developing a high-resolution NMR magnet operating at the world’s highest magnetic field at that time, 21.9 T (corresponding to a proton resonance frequency of 930 MHz).
+By using Ti-doped Nb₃Sn wire with a tin concentration of 16 wt.%—exceeding that of the inner coil wire utilized for the 920 MHz magnet—the critical current density was improved, allowing the same current to be passed through a smaller cross-sectional area.
+As a result, it became possible to generate a magnetic field of 21.9 T, corresponding to 930 MHz, at the same operating current as the 920 MHz magnet.

-・Development of a 1,020 MHz (24.0 T) High-Resolution NMR Magnet
+・1,020 MHz (24.0 T) High-Resolution NMR Magnet (2015)